elastic/elasticsearch-net/new_docs/contents/nest/writing-queries.markdown

             clause2
         clause3

-This degrades rather rapidly so and makes inspecting generated queries quite a chore.
-Nest does it's best to detect these cases and always write them in the first clean form.
+This degrades rather rapidly and makes inspecting generated queries quite a chore.
+NEST does it's best to detect these cases and will always write them in the first, cleaner form.

 ## Conditionless queries

-Writing complex boolean queries is one thing but more often then not you'll want to make decisions on how to query based on user input.
+Writing complex boolean queries is one thing, but more often then not you'll want to make decisions on how to query based on user input.

     public class UserInput
     {